Xeais/Mapper/README.md

 ## Grunt and JSHint
 Both were just short, albeit nice, digressions out of curiosity.
 ## DalekJS
-I was testing this also out of curiosity (I heard almost only positive things about it) but with [DalekJS](http://dalekjs.com) I spent quite some time.
+I was testing this also out of inquisitiveness (I heard almost only positive things about it) but with [DalekJS](http://dalekjs.com) I spent quite some time.

 The experience was all right, however, it was not able to transform me in an avid supporter of automated testing.
 The cross browser aspect is unquestionably really helpful, though.